abhinaba-ghosh/cucumber-bdd-api-framework/README.md

 ## Run tests(Browser mode)

-Multiple browser configurations are available in **config/browser.config** folder and **package.json** has respective scripts to run tests in specific browsers
+API configuration is available in **config/api.config** folder and **package.json** has respective scripts to run tests in specific browsers

 ## Writing Features